rsmoreira/FirstReactReduxProject/README.md

 # FirstReactReduxProject

 This is my First React Project using Redux.
-I have reached it, through the udemy course Modern React With Redux.
+I have reached it, through the udemy course Modern React With Redux, section 4.
 Try it yourself.

 This project Covers:
 * Containers